govigilant/vigilant-uptime-outpost/README.md

 The outpost will then start listening for incoming requests from Vigilant.
 When a request is received, it will perform the uptime check and return the result back to Vigilant.
 These outposts are designed to be short-lived and can be destroyed and recreated at any time.
 When an outpost is destroyed, it will automatically unregister itself from Vigilant.

+### Auto-Restart

+The outpost includes an auto-restart mechanism for resource efficiency.
+If no check requests are received for one hour, the outpost will automatically shut down.
+Docker's restart policy (configured as `unless-stopped` in docker-compose.yml) will then start a new container, ensuring the service remains available when Vigilant does not send requests anymore.

 ### Security

 All communication between the outpost and Vigilant is done over HTTPS.
 Vigilant maintains a root CA certificate that is used to sign the outpost certificates.